llm-bible/llm-bible.github.io/_publications/villaarenas2024anchored.markdown

 bibkey: villaarenas2024anchored
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.13216"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning', 'Interpretability and Explainability']
+tags: ['Fine-Tuning', 'Efficiency and Optimization', 'Interpretability and Explainability', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 In this work, we introduce a methodology for alignment designed to enhance the ability of large language models (LLMs) to articulate their reasoning